In recent years the outcome of Steelers vs. the Patriots has carried a certain magnitude felt into the post-season.

 - Turning Point: Going into the game, Steel City Insider’s Jim Wexell reported how Mike Tomlin, Todd Haley, and Keith Butler were, in effect, trying to get their team to follow Bill Belichick’s “Do Your Job” mantra.
 It would take a few games for that lesson to set in, but it sparked a Steelers winning streak that is still in progress heading into the AFC Championship game…

 2016 AFC Championship — Steelers Lose Le’Veon, Brady Scorches Secondary

 Steelers Nation went into the game salivating at the possibility of fielding Ben Roethlisberger, Le’Veon Bell and Antonio Brown against the New England Patriots for the first time….

 Alas, Le’Veon Bell injured his groin early in the first quarter and was forced to leave the game.
 With Sammie Coates dropping passes, and Eli Rogers and Cobi Hamilton, it made it easy for the Patriots to focus all of their efforts on shutting down Antonio Brown.

 On the defensive side of the ball, Tom Brady flailed the Steelers defense with Ramsey Bolton like zeal, as the Steelers were unable to get pressure, allowing Brady to easily carve up their zone defense schemes.
 The final score read 36 to 17, but the harsh truth is that even with the Patriots doubling the score against the Steelers, the game wasn’t that close.

-- Turning Point: Ben Roethlisberger expresses some exasperation at his receivers immediately after that game, and within days after the contest, publicly muses about retirement for the first time.
+- Milestone: Ben Roethlisberger expresses some exasperation at his receivers immediately after that game, and within days after the contest, publicly muses about retirement for the first time.

 Take a moment to leave a comment to share your thoughts or memories on Steelers-Patriots contests of the past.